yedivanseven/Berlin/README.md

 ### 1. Budget
 Extract, collect, and examine the budget of both the city and the state of Berlin from published data.
 Note that this is only for what the powers that be _planned_ or _plan_ to spend.
-Much less data is available on what the actually
+Much less data is available on what they actually
 _did_ spend (and that's not counting BBI Airport).

 ### 2. Gentrification